cryptobeat/Strategies/README.md

 ![chart](https://github.com/cryptobeat/Strategies/blob/master/pictures/control_buttons.png)

+You can test a defult script or take examples from https://github.com/cryptobeat/Strategies or create your own.
-Once the script is written you have to set up the script parameters such as trading pairs, durations, inital balances as well as the script input parameters
+Once you have typed or pasted the script you have to set up the script parameters such as trading pairs, durations, inital balances as well as the script input parameters
 ![chart](https://github.com/cryptobeat/Strategies/blob/master/pictures/bot_params.png)

-After the paramerets set you can back test your trading algorithm
+After the paramerets set you can back test your trading algorithm using control buttons.
 ![chart](https://github.com/cryptobeat/Strategies/blob/master/pictures/backtest.png)

 Enjoy!